LAP: Fast LAtent Diffusion Planner for Autonomous Driving: METHODOLOGY

-\textbf{Initial State Injection.} We empirically observe that without additional information, the prediction model for surrounding vehicles fails to converge.
-This might be attributable to the inherent variability in the initial states of neighbor vehicles, which makes the prediction task more challenging compared to that of the ego-vehicle.
-To address this, we inject the initial state of the surrounding vehicles, $s_{\text{init}}=[s_1^{(0)},\dots,s_M^{(0)}]$, as a conditional prior into the denoising process(Figure~\ref{fig:isi}).
+Modeling the future trajectories of surrounding vehicles is inherently challenging due to the lack of explicit knowledge regarding their instantaneous kinematic states.
+We observe that without explicit conditioning on these initial states, the prediction model struggles to converge.
+To address this, we inject the initial state of the surrounding vehicles, $s_{\text{init}}=[s_1^{(0)},\dots,s_M^{(0)}]$, as a conditional prior into the denoising process (Figure~\ref{fig:isi}).
 Specifically, we encode $s_{\text{init}}$ using an MLP and add the resulting embedding $e_{\text{init}}$ to the input of the first DiT block and the output of the final block.
 This conditioning effectively anchors the prediction to a known starting point, significantly stabilizing the training process and improving convergence.